rafal-majewski/random-text-generator-js/README.md

 	weights: {}, // Startings weights.
 Useful when loading the generator with precalculated weights.
 	multiplier: 1, // Every occurence will be counted as if it occured that many times.
 	tries: 80, // That many times the generator will try to generate.
 If exceeded the generator returns null.
 	deepness: 40, // That many previous characters are used while determining a new character.
-The more the generator is more intelligent.
+The greater the generator is more intelligent and needs more memory.
 	trust: 2, // That many times a substring of characters must occur in order to be used while generating.
-The more the results are uniquer.
+The greater the results are uniquer.
 	limit: 400, // Maximal length (inclusive) that a generated word can reach.
-When reached the generator tries to generate the word again.
+When reached, the generator tries to generate the word again.
 	splitter: "", // A character that doesn't occur in the splitted input.
 Basically use "" while generating words and " " while generating sentences.
 	startingCharacter: String.fromCharCode(2), // A character that every word starts with.
 You don't include that in your input examples and it's not included in the generated output.
 	endingCharacter: String.fromCharCode(3), // A character that every word ends with.
 You don't include that word in your input examples and it's not included in the generated output.